MiyamotoAkira/website/_posts/2015-10-26-dailies-and-tasks.md

 ### The Benefits

-There is one major benefit: Visibility
+There are several benefits to the use of tasks and dailies.

 #### Visibility

 With dailies and single-day tasks it becomes much easier to see the project moving.
 Or stopping.
 Because the tasks are supposed to be done in one day at most, you can see the functionality come into life.
 You can see, as well, if one is taking more than a day, where we have blockers.
 I have used both digital tools (TFS) and manuals (whiteboard) to follow tasks.
 There is nothing like getting on front of that whiteboard once a day, everyone, and see what is going on.
 If you don't have that specific time where everyone looks at it, is quite easy for people to aboslutely ignore it.

-The above creates two additional benefits: Satisfaction and Un-blocking.

 #### Satisfaction